 Speaking of barbeque - I remember many nights at Donna’s Bar and

-I was a Monday night regular and used to go there alone to stand in a back corner and listen to the amazing performances – often with talent form all over the world performing with Bob French & The Tuxedo Jazz Band (I always loved watching the bass – my favourite bass player!)
+I was a Monday night regular and used to go there alone to stand in a back corner and listen to the amazing performances – often with talent from all over the world performing free with Bob French & The Tuxedo Jazz Band (I always loved watching the bass – my favourite bass player!)

 By the way – Bob French lost everything but his two sets of drums in Hurricane Katrina so if you buy CD it would help!

 As another New Orleans icon performer Dr. John, says: